c3lang/c3docs-old/docs/types.md

 Note that unions only take up as much space as their largest member, so `Integral.sizeof` is equivalent to `long.sizeof`.

-## Anonymous and nested sub-structs / unions
+## Nested sub-structs / unions

-Just like in C99 and later, anonymous sub-structs / unions are allowed.
+Just like in C99 and later, nested anonymous sub-structs / unions are allowed.
 Note that the placement of struct / union names is different to match the difference in declaration.

     struct Person